26th Artillery Brigade (Ukraine): History

-Cold War

 In 1945, the 117th Guards Rifle Division became the 32nd Guards Mechanized Division.
 It moved to Berdichev and later became part of the 8th Mechanized Army.

 On 4 June 1957, the division was converted into the 41st Guards Tank Division and the army became the 8th Tank Army.
 The 76th Separate Tank Training Battalion was disbanded in 1960.
 On 19 February 1962, the 685th Separate Missile Battalion and 437th Separate Equipment Maintenance and Recovery Battalion were activated.

 On 11 January 1965, the division was renamed the 117th Guards Tank Division, restoring its World War II number.
 In 1968, the 129th Separate Guards Sapper Battalion became an engineer-sapper unit.
 On 1 November of that year, the division became a training tank division and was directly subordinated to the Carpathian Military District.
 On 1 September 1987, it became the 119th Guards District Training Center.

 On 1 December 2000, the training center was disbanded, and its units used to form the 62nd Mechanized Brigade.
 In 2004, the brigade was converted into the 26th Artillery Brigade.

+Russo-Ukrainian War

+In May 2019 the brigade was given the honorary title named after Major General Roman Dachkevitch in a decree of former President Petro Poroshenko.